Herbert Vivian: Fascist sympathies

 In 1936 came Vivian's Fascist Italy, in which he expressed admiration for the Italian fascist regime.
 It received a scathing review in the Nottingham Journal: "A facile writer of travel guides...
 Herbert Vivian must be read as an amusement of a rather grim sort than as an education....
 This is a book which need not be taken too seriously, but which may be worth reading with no more attention than is given to works which claim, as this one does not, to be mainly fiction."
 The Dundee Evening Telegraph review noted Vivian "writes with rapturous enthusiasm.
 Mussolini is to him a "saviour", who "restored order and glory and pride, cured his country in her calenture, create an imperial future with traditions of ancient Rome"...
 Inasmuch as it is a mouthpiece for crude propaganda, Mr. Vivian's book is regrettable."
+The British scholar Alex Murray wrote that Fascist Italy was a peculiar book where Vivian's call for a return to the values of the Middle Ages sat uneasily alongside his admiration for the modernism of the Fascist regime as Mussolini made a point of claiming that Italy was in the forefront of science and technology under his rule.
+Vivian called Mussolini Europe's savior in Fascist Italy and complained that "Britain has scarcely produced a statesman since King James II was driven from her shores".
+Murray wrote that Vivian had been consistently opposed to democracy ever since he started his eccentric crusade to restore the House of Stuart to the British throne in the 1880s, and that Vivan's embrace of fascism was not an aberration, but the logical culmination of his political thought.